-The landscape of learning in this area has changed remarkably over the last decade.
+The landscape of learning languages has changed remarkably over the last decade.
 The focus of app makers and tech companies is finding simple ways to fit language learning into your lifestyle.

 You can now learn on your commute, your coffee break or whilst you’re on Facebook.
 Here’s how.

-A Chrome web page extension which changes a few words on every web page.
+FlipWord is a Chrome extension which changes a few words on every webpage.

-Immersion is a buzz word used by language teachers, but what if you are not quite ready for immersion?
-Flipword is useful if you’ve picked up the basics and are looking to make the step in using the language on a daily basis.
+Immersion is a buzzword used by language teachers this is a solution if you are not quite ready for it.
+Instead, FlipWord is useful if you’ve picked up the basics and are looking to make the step in using the language on a daily basis.
 It could be at work or at home and takes no extra time from your schedule.
-Also it’s FREE.
+Also, it’s free!

-Flipword changes only a few words on every page to your desired language.
+FlipWord changes only a few words on every page to your desired language.
 By doing this, most of the content of the page remains the same.
-Rather than having the whole page translated which could slow down your work.
+If the whole page was translated, your work could be slowed down.

-Hover over them to see the replaced word, its pronunciation, or even small lessons.
-The extension also has other features like Youtube lessons and typing practice.
-The only drawback we could spot is that it only supports English, Spanish and Chinese for now.
+Hover over them to see the replaced word, its pronunciation or even small lessons.
+The extension also has other features like YouTube lessons and typing practice.

-Meetup.com organises local meetups of like-minded people all over the world.
+Meetup organises local gatherings of like-minded people all over the world.
 They can range from groups wanting to hike, train for a marathon, build a mobile app or learn a new language.

 Want to be able to use social media and learn at the same time?
-A really simple trick is to swap the language interface, from English to your desired language.
-You’ll be surprised by how many phrases and words you’ll pick up!
-Also is anything really that important on your Instagram feed that you’d miss out anyway?
-Applies to all social media platforms.
+A really simple trick is to swap the language interface from English to your desired language.
+You’ll be surprised by how many phrases and words you’ll quickly pick up!

-Flash Academy – Our pick for adult learners.
-In school, you’d sit with a textbook in a classroom for long periods and took routine exams.
-Independent adult learners are much likely to learn in short bursts, i.e the commute to work.
-The Flash Academy exercises are short, fun and interactive!
+Flash Academy is our pick for adult learners.
+In school, you’d sit with a textbook in a classroom for long periods and take routine exams.
+Independent adult learners are much likely to learn in short bursts, ie. during the commute to work.
+Flash Academy exercises are short, fun and interactive!

-Duolingo – Self-titled as ‘the world’s most popular way to learn a language.
-It’s 100% free, fun and science-based’.
+Duolingo is one of the world’s most popular way to learn a language.
+It’s 100% free, fun and science-based.
 21.5 million recorded active learners in Spanish alone can’t be wrong.